Monona Bank, State Bank of Cross Plains to merge next spring

 Customers will additionally have more resources to keep their accounts secure, as well as digital banking tools at their disposal, he said.

-“Both organizations believe strongly in the principles of independent community banking and want to preserve our fundamental beliefs that banking should be built on respectful and supportive relationships that encourage a local focus," said S.B.C.P.
-Bancorp president and eventual combined bank CEO Jim Tubbs in a statement Tuesday.
-"When we invest in our neighbors, we enhance the entire community to be a stronger, more stable, and truly vibrant place to live and work.”
+“Both organizations believe strongly in the principles of independent community banking and want to preserve our fundamental beliefs that banking should be built on respectful and supportive relationships that encourage a local focus,” Jim Tubbs, S.B.C.P.
+Bancorp president and eventual combined bank CEO, said in a statement Tuesday.
+“When we invest in our neighbors, we enhance the entire community to be a stronger, more stable, and truly vibrant place to live and work.”

 Emilie Heidemann picks her 5 favorite 2021 stories